Cosmetic Nurses Suggest Skincare Products to Use (and Which to Avoid)

 Incorporate Vitamin C and Sunscreen

-Each morning apply a vitamin C serum followed by a SPF sunscreen of at least 40.
+Each morning apply a vitamin C serum followed by a SPF sunscreen of at least 40, both typically recommended for all skin tones.
 Vitamin C is a strong antioxidant which helps protect your skin from air pollution.
 It also plays a vital role in the production of collagen in the skin, Wright says.
 Collagen is foundational to the structure and function of your skin and reduces wrinkles.

 After applying vitamin C, it is also essential to apply sunscreen to protect your skin from damaging ultraviolet rays from the sun.
-Dorantes recommends sunscreen every day because even when it is overcast, we can absorb up to 80% of the sun's rays, leading to premature aging, dark spots, wrinkles, and an increased risk of skin cancer, she says.
+Dorantes recommends sunscreen every day because even when it is overcast, we can absorb up to 80% of the sun's rays, leading to premature aging, dark spots in all skin tones, wrinkles, and an increased risk of skin cancer, she says.

 Finish With Retinol